kyang5/coursedescriptions/source/cuneoFall.rst

-Spring 2018 Schedule ( Cuneo Mansion Campus )
+Fall 2017 Schedule ( Cuneo Mansion Campus )
 ==========================================================================
-Updated 10/17/2017 16:18:37
+Updated 09/07/2017 11:05:52

-The following courses will (tentatively) be held during the Spring 2018 semester.
+The following courses will (tentatively) be held during the Fall 2017 semester.

 For open/full status and latest changes, see
 `LOCUS <http://www.luc.edu/locus>`_.

 **In case of conflict, information on LOCUS should be considered authoritative.**

 TextBook information to be updated soon.

 Section titles lines link to the course description page, except for some labeled special topics courses related to an existing course.

 The 4-digit number in parentheses after the section is the Locus registration code.